 The former situation

 In Queensland, the BCIPA provided the requirements for the payment of construction work and supply of related goods and services.

 - created the right to receive and make progress payments

-- provided the ability to proceed to adjudication if a payment dispute arises
+- provided the ability to proceed to adjudication if a payment dispute arose

-- provided payment time frames and other requirements where a contract provides void provisions or doesn’t provide for them, such as:
+- provided payment time frames and other requirements where a contract contained void provisions or didn’t provide for the requirements , such as:

 - the due date for payment of a payment claim

 - the time frame for providing a payment schedule